microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/administrativeunit-delete-members.md

 ---
 title: "Remove a member"
-description: "Use this API to remove a member (user or group) from an administrative unit."
+description: "Use this API to remove a member (user, group, device) from an administrative unit."
 author: "DougKirschner"
 ms.localizationpriority: medium
 ms.prod: "directory-management"